 A person appointed by the Settlor with the following job scope:-

 - Act as a watchdog for the Settlor when he passed on

 - Advise the Trustee on the needs of beneficiaries

-- Recommends payment to beneficiaries using Letter of Wishes
+- Recommend payment to beneficiaries using Letter of Wishes

-- Has the power to remove and replace the Trustee
+- Have the power to remove and replace the Trustee